ohcnivek/bitmojify/README.md

 Add a fun yet relevant bitmoji to your resumé because why not &amp; generate a LaTex preview for your resume

 ## Some things you'll need along the way
-1. LaTex - why? the resumé generated is a `.tex` file, and must be compiled.
+1. LaTex - why?
+Before the pdf of the resumé is generated, it is first a `.tex` file, which needs LaTex to be compile it.
+- LaTex can be downloaded [here](https://www.latex-project.org/get/)

+2. Node.js - why?
+The script uses it to run `index.js` locally to retrieve the generated bitmoji
-- It can be downloaded here: `https://www.latex-project.org/get/`
+- Node.js can be downloaded [here](https://nodejs.org/en/download/)

+3. You _need_ Python3.
+Otherwise, an imported library (urllib.request) will cause issues

 ## How do I use this epic script?
 1. Clone the libmoji repo onto your local machine: